EvanK/EkIronMqBundle/Resources/doc/index.rst

 Configuration
 -------------

-Following are the supported configuration params, all of which aside from ``enabled`` are passed through to the underlying `IronMQ PHP bindings`_.
+Following are the supported configuration params, all of which are passed through to the underlying `IronMQ PHP bindings`_.
 Required parameters are uncommented below:

 .. code-block :: yml

     # app/config/config.yml

     code_meme_iron_mq:
-        enabled: true # if set to false, service will not be available
         token: "abc123def456"
         project_id: "zyx987wvu654"
     #    api: